Fajr Sepasi Shiraz F.C.: Takeover

 In December 2006 Sepah Pasdaran sold its shares in sport to Basij, therefore all Fajr teams were renamed to Moghavemat teams.
 Fajr Sepasi are now officially known as Moghavemat Shahid Sepasi Shiraz, although the name is not in common use yet.
 Jafar Jafari is the club's chairman since the establishment of the club in 1988.

 They kept the coach Gholam Hossein Peyrovani till 2009 where he was appointed as Iran's olympics team head coach and had to leave the club so Peyrovani left the club after 10 years being in charge and he was finished his last season in mid table and was replaced by Davoud Mahabadi and after poor results he was replaced by Mohammad Ahmadzadeh and got relegated in the first season without Peyrovani.

 In 2010 for the first time in the club's history, the team was relegated to the Azadegan League for the 2010–2011 season.
-Fajr quickly rebounded gaining promotion to the Iran Pro League in 2011.
+Fajr rebounded gaining promotion to the Iran Pro League in 2011.